Published January 25, 2022

 pdf.SaveAs(Path.Combine(Directory.GetCurrentDirectory(), "UrlToPdfExample2.Pdf"))

-Note: We are using the same customization as for the ChromePdfRenderer Example2.
+Note: The same customization is used as for the ChromePdfRenderer Example2.

 Result is: